-- 2. Submission to or rejection of such conduct is used as the basis or threatened to be used as the basis for an academic assessment affecting the student or applicant; or - 3.
-Such conduct is so severe or pervasive that its effect, whether or not intended, is an educational environment that could be considered by a reasonable person, in the shoes of the student/applicant, and is in fact considered by the student/applicant, intimidating, hostile or offensive. - P. Investigator means the person tasked by a campus with investigating a complaint of discrimination, harassment, or retaliation at the University.
-An investigator may be a Management Personnel Plan employee or an external consultant. - Q. Nationality, as defined in California Education Code Section 66261.5, includes citizenship, country of origin, and national origin. - R. Preponderance of the Evidence means the greater weight of the evidence; i.e., that the evidence on one side outweighs, preponderates over, or is more than, the evidence on the other side. - S. Protected Status means any basis listed or defined in California Education Code Sections 66250 et seq. - T. Race or ethnicity, as defined in California Education Code Section 66261.7, includes ancestry, color, ethnic group identification, and ethnic background. - U. Religion, as defined in California Education Code Section 66262, includes all aspects of religious belief, observance, and practice and includes agnosticism and atheism. - V. Retaliation means adverse action that is taken by a CSU employee because a student or an applicant has or is believed to have: - Reported or opposed conduct which the student or applicant reasonably and in good faith believes is discrimination/harassment/ retaliation; or - o Participated in a discrimination/harassment/retaliation investigation/ proceeding. - W. Sexual Orientation, as defined in California Education Code Section 66262.7, means heterosexuality, homosexuality, or bisexuality. - X. Student means an individual who has been admitted to an undergraduate, graduate, or credential program at the University that leads to the pursuit of a CSU degree.
+- P. Investigator means the person-tasked by a campus with investigating a complaint of discrimination, harassment, or retaliation at the University.
+An investigator may be a Management Personnel Plan employee or an external consultant. - Q. -Nationality, as defined in California Education Code-Section 66261.5, includes citizenship, country of origin, and national origin. - R. Preponderance of the Evidence-means the greater weight of the evidence; i.e., that the evidence on one-side outweighs, preponderates over, or is more than, the evidence on the other side. - S. Protected-Status means any basis-listed or defined in California Education Code-Sections 66250 et seq. - T. Race or ethnicity, as defined in California Education Code Section 66261.7, includes ancestry, color, ethnic group identification, and ethnic background. - U. Religion, as defined in California Education-Gode Section 66262, includes all aspects of religious belief, observance, and practice and includes agnosticism and atheism. - V. Retaliation means adverse action that is taken by a CSU employee because a student or an applicant has or is believed to have: - Reported or opposed-conduct which the student or applicant reasonably and in good faith believes is discrimination/harassment/ retaliation; or - Participated in a discrimination/harassment/retaliation-investigation/ proceeding. - W. Sexual Orientation, as defined in California Education Code Section 66262.7, means heterosexuality, homosexuality, or bisexuality. - X. Student means an individual who has been admitted to an undergraduate, graduate, or credential program at the University that leads to the pursuit of a CSU degree.

-C. Procedures for filing a complaint
+C. Procedures-for filing a complaint